njadid/asynch_py/docs/c_api.rst

 -  Inputs

--  asynchsolver\* asynch: Pointer to the *asynchsolver* object to use.
+-  asynchsolver\* asynch: Pointer to the AsynchSolver object to use.

 -  short int load_all: Flag to load parameters at every Link.